mbarany/Node-SmartHomeServer/README.md

 # API
 Set the port in `api.port` section of the config.
+The default is **8080** which is also exposed in the docker container.
 Basic Authentication is used to authenticate API calls.
 Simply pass a valid pre-shared key that you have placed in the `api.accessTokens` section of the config as the username portion and leave the password blank.

 Example API Call: